About This Episode

 Abdullah Al-Arian 11:45

-And again, the interests, not of the people, but the interest of these regimes, that this is the only thing that is keeping them essentially in power is this relationship.
-And so they’re willing to do everything in that regard, even if it means dooming the people of Palestine to, to these horrific conditions.
+And again, the interests not of the people, but the interest of these regimes — that this is the only thing that is keeping them essentially in power.
+And so they’re willing to do everything in that regard, even if it means dooming the people of Palestine to these horrific conditions.

-I think that has obviously been for many people, a surprise, despite everything we know, as I said, and despite all of that history, but seeing it kind of devolve to this level, I think has, has been really unnerving.
-And I think what this speaks to is one fact, which is, I don’t think that we’ve ever seen this much of a disparity, a gap between where the Arab populations are and where their leaders are.
+I think that has been, for many people, a surprise — despite everything we know, as I said, and despite all of that history.
+But seeing it kind of devolve to this level has been really unnerving.
+And I think what this speaks to is one fact: I don’t think that we’ve ever seen this much of a disparity, a gap, between where the Arab populations are and where their leaders are.

-I mean, again, despite all of the kind of horrific authoritarian rulers they’ve had in the past, despite everything that we know about that history, we’ve never seen this wide of a gap.
+Despite all of the horrific authoritarian rulers they’ve had in the past, despite everything we know about that history, we’ve never seen this wide of a gap.
 And what we know about that, of course, is that this kind of picture is unsustainable in the long term.
-That you cannot maintain yourself in power through sheer force indefinitely, right?
+You cannot maintain yourself in power through sheer force indefinitely.
+You can do it here and there, but it’s not something that is sustainable for the long term.

-That you can only impose this on a temporary basis.
-You can do it here and there, but it’s not something that I think is sustainable for the longterm.
-And given everything that we’re seeing in terms of Israel standing in the region, given its military performance, given the fact that we’re starting to see even just the first steps of some kind of international accountability, at bodies that were completely off limits to Palestinians in the past, ICJ, certain other segments of the United Nations.
-The fact that those conversations and those actions are beginning, speaks to the fact that for these regimes, at least, they have to also think that their positions are becoming more precarious.
+And given everything we’re seeing in terms of Israel’s standing in the region — given its military performance, given the fact that we’re starting to see even just the first steps of some kind of international accountability at bodies that were completely off limits to Palestinians in the past, the ICJ, certain other segments of the United Nations — the fact that those conversations and those actions are beginning speaks to the fact that for these regimes, at least, their positions are becoming more precarious.

-The fact that the United States, which of course has built an entire regional security arrangement that incorporates all of these various state apparatuses, and has never seen its credibility, perhaps worse than it is right now, that there are going to be many, many open questions going forward in the wake of this, in terms of what all of this means, not just for this, for the Zionist project, but what it means for these Arab regimes as well.
+The United States, which of course has built an entire regional security arrangement that incorporates all of these various state apparatuses, has never seen its credibility perhaps worse than it is right now.
+There are going to be many open questions going forward in the wake of this — not just for the Zionist project, but what it means for these Arab regimes as well.

 Yara Hawari 15:32